 Peking Opera Makeup Conventions

-Although some cases, characters may just have one colour, a dot or line of makeup, some characters have intricately painted wings of butterflies, swallows and bats on their eyes and cheeks.
-Similarly to Peking opera costumes, the colour of makeup is extremely important: red symbolises loyalty, black for honesty and white for cunning.
+Although in some cases, characters may just have one color, a dot, or a line of makeup, some characters have intricately painted wings of butterflies, swallows, and bats on their eyes and cheeks.
+Similar to Peking opera costumes, the color of makeup is extremely important: red symbolizes loyalty, black for honesty, and white for cunning.

 Music and Singing

-Most of the language used in Beijing opera is an old form of Mandarin that originates with Zhongyuan Mandarin 中原 (zhōng yuán).
+Most of the language used in Beijing opera is an old form of Mandarin that originates from Zhongyuan Mandarin 中原 (zhōng yuán).